minedeep/ljvmiranda921.github.io/life/_posts/2020-06-30-on-observation.md

 almost the end of June and the virus is still raging, moreso in an ill-prepared country like the Philippines.
-Inasmuch as I'd like to go through the initial bouts of anxiety, stress, and adjustment to the work-from-home life, alot has already happened in the last three months that those moments felt like years in the past (let alone process these feelings).
-Today, I'd like to talk more about my recent reflections&mdash; mainly born from my pandemic-induced routine of **doing nothing**, or taking 6 A.M. walks in a nearby garden around our area.
+Inasmuch as I'd like to go through the initial bouts of anxiety, stress, and adjustment to the work-from-home life, alot has already happened in the last three months, making those moments feel like years in the past.
+Today, I'd like to talk more about my recent reflections&mdash;
+mainly born from my pandemic-induced early morning routine of **doing nothing**, or taking 6 A.M. walks in a nearby garden around our area!

 These reflections will touch on a variety of topics but is rooted in the central theme of **doing nothing**[^1], and the importance of *observing* and